GRaViTY-Tool/gravity-tool/README.md

 ## Installation

-The tool can be installed from the following updatesite into Eclipse: https://gravity-tool.github.io/updatesite
+The tool can be installed from the following updatesite into Eclipse 2023-12: https://gravity-tool.github.io/updatesite

 All dependencies should be installed automatically.
-Some times it is necessary to activate the updated sides added while installing manually.
+Sometimes it is necessary to activate the updated sides added while installing manually.

 ## Repository description